Pre-College Business Study

 AP Economics is a study of the principles of both micro- and macro-economics.
 The goal of the course is to achieve a working knowledge of the problems and issues in the economy of the United States.
 Among the concepts covered are: the ways in which land, labor, and capital (the factors of production) contribute to the growth and operation of a market economy, the ways in which supply and demand affect price and output levels of goods, the ways in which government policies alter the natural working of the market, and how international factors influence a nation’s domestic economic conditions.

-Our program is pleased to announce the 2015 installation of a Bloomberg Terminal in the John Gray Park '28 Library.
+In 2015, we installed a Bloomberg Terminal in the John Gray Park '28 Library.
 Bloomberg Professional is an online service providing current and historical financial data on individual equities, stock market indices, fixed-income securities, currencies, commodities, futures, and foreign exchange for both domestic and international markets.
 Bloomberg is one of the industry's most widely used sources for real-time financial research and is also a world-wide leader in news reporting.
 Our Terminal also allows Kent students to become Bloomberg Certified through the successful completion of their 10-hour online, self-paced course work.
 Certification will provide documentation that one has gained comprehensive knowledge of the Bloomberg service.

 Portfolios with Purpose Investment Game